dhall-lang/dhall-lang/README.md

 ## Name

 The language is named after a
 [Dustman from the game Planescape: Torment][dhall-name] who belongs to a faction obsessed with death (termination).
-The logo represents his quill and inkwell
+The fountain pen in the logo is the modern analog of Dhall's quill.

 The name rhymes with "tall"/"call"/"hall" (i.e. "dɔl" for a US speaker or "dɔːl" for a UK speaker using the International Phonetic Alphabet).